 - 1. We embrace historic Christianity as represented in the tradition of the Protestant Reformation with the major tenets of the following: - a.
 Sola Scriptura: We reaffirm the inerrant Scripture to be the sole source of written divine revelation, which alone can bind the conscience.
-The Bible alone teaches all that is necessary for our salvation from sin and is the standard by which all Christian behavior must be measured.1
+The Bible alone teaches all that is necessary for our salvation from sin and is the standard by which all Christian behavior must be measured. - b.

-1 These five tenets are drawn from The Cambridge Declaration of the Alliance of Confessing Evangelicals which can be accessed at www.alliancenet.org/cambridge-declaration

-- b.
 Solus Christus: We reaffirm that our salvation is accomplished by the mediatorial work of the historical Christ alone.
 His sinless life and substitutionary atonement alone are sufficient for our justification and reconciliation to the Father.1 - c.
 Sola Gratia: We reaffirm that in salvation we are rescued from God's wrath by his grace alone.
 It is the supernatural work of the Holy Spirit that brings us to Christ by releasing us from our bondage to sin and raising us from spiritual death to spiritual life.1 - d.
 Sola Fide: We reaffirm that justification is by grace alone through faith alone because of Christ alone.
-In justification Christ's righteousness is imputed to us as the only possible satisfaction of God's perfect justice.1 - e.
+In justification Christ's righteousness is imputed to us as the only possible satisfaction of God's perfect justice.1

+&lt;sup>1 These five tenets are drawn from The Cambridge Declaration of the Alliance of Confessing Evangelicals which can be accessed at www.alliancenet.org/cambridge-declaration

+- e.
 Soli Deo Gloria: We reaffirm that because salvation is of God and has been accomplished by God, it is for God's glory and that we must glorify him always.
 We must live our entire lives before the face of God, under the authority of God and for his glory alone.1 - 2.
 While we hold to a distinctly Reformed doctrinal tradition as expressed in our bylaws, we welcome and respect other Christian perspectives into the school community provided they are consistent with our community Statement of Faith. - 3.
 The responsibility to train and educate children belongs to parents.
 Covenant serves "in loco parentis" to assist parents in fulfilling this biblical charge. - 4.
 A home life that embodies biblical principles of lifelong learning and child-raising provides a strong foundation for a Covenant education.
 Active parental involvement, in age-appropriate ways, is important to a child's education.
 Parents are welcome in the classroom and are encouraged to participate in the overall life of the school. - 5.
 In our common pursuit of lives that please God and honor one another, we value mutual respect, edifying speech, humble behavior, gentlemanly conduct, modest appearance, and biblical conflict resolution.
 Seeking to make the best use of our time, we hold high expectations for the conduct and behavior of the entire school community -- students, parents, faculty and staff as we challenge one another to live out biblical teaching in our speech and conduct, both in person and online. - 6.
 A warm and well-ordered atmosphere facilitates the education of our students.
 We continually strive for an environment that is joyful, peaceful, and disciplined. - 7.
 Gifted teachers with a passion for learning and a love for students are essential.
 They must model careful thinking while evaluating ideas and philosophies, both historical and contemporary, in light of God's word.
 Our teachers should cultivate wisdom in our students while building a solid academic foundation.